lleaff/LynxChanFront/src/templates/README.md

 `cmp`   Components used by LynxChan back-end to insert in pages

-`sub`   Templates used by Jade during the preprocessing phase
+`jade`   Templates and mixins used by Jade during the preprocessing phase